Warzone Season 3 patch notes reveal big sniper nerf

-Call of Duty: Warzone Season 3 is here and Activision has dropped a hefty slate of patch notes outlining all the changes we can expect in the battle royale’s next season of content.
+Call of Duty: Warzone Season 3 is here and Activision has dropped a hefty slate of patch notes to outline all the changes we can expect in the battle royale’s next season of content.

 Coming in Warzone Season 3 is the return of a fan-favorite game mode, a couple of new Caldera locations, two new weapons, and an additional operator.
 There’s no sign of Godzilla or King Kong yet, but it won’t be long before the megafauna begin stomping about the place.